Birmingham Royal Ballet Into the MusicPlay Trailer

-Following the success of the recent performances of his Don Quixote, Carlos Acosta’s Birmingham Royal Ballet returns to the Sadler’s Wells stage with a triple bill of works chosen specially by Carlos: a rare chance to see a major piece from the master of modern ballet Jiří Kylián; a first opportunity to enjoy the superbly symphonic work of Uwe Scholz, a choreographer’s whose early death cut short a stellar career; and Morgann Runacre-Temple, a rising star recently lauded for her new production of Coppélia which premiered at the Edinburgh Festival.
+Don’t miss Birmingham Royal Ballet’s most ambitious triple bill to date.
+Into the Music offers a rare chance to see a major piece from the master of modern ballet Jiří Kylián, the UK premiere of the superbly symphonic work of Uwe Scholz, a choreographer’s whose early death cut short a stellar career; and the world premiere performances of Hotel, created by the team lauded for their recent production of Coppélia at the Edinburgh Festival.

 [Image description] A woman lifts her leg in arabesque, her long black skirt opening into a quarter-circle.
 A band of red fabric runs from floor to her throat, as her arms dive forward.
 Behind her, a man rests his cheek on her back, his outstretched arms following the line of her arms and leg.

 Take advantage of our great ballet offering this November – if you purchase tickets for Birmingham Royal Ballet – Into the Music and English National Ballet – Ek/ Forsythe/ Quagebeur in the same transaction using code BALLET15 you will be eligible for 15% off.

 *Offer not to be used in conjunction with other offers or used retrospectively.
 All offers are subject to availability.

 Forgotten Land Zoom Event